 In the partial support programs, some help is provided to cover travel costs.
 Read the programs' guidelines to know more.

-Fee for the residency, which depends on the program.
-Usually, the fee covers the expenses of the instructors, interpreters, printmaking materials, accommodation in a private room and a shared studio fee.
+Usually, the fee covers the expenses of the instructors, interpreters, printmaking materials, accommodation in a private room and a shared studio fee:

 Mokuhanga Innovation Laboratory (MI-LAB) Artist-in-Residence Program opened in 2012.
 It is designed for international artists, print teachers and printmakers who wish to learn Japanese mokuhanga printmaking techniques under Japanese teachers.
 The residency in provides an opportunity to experience the rich culture of Japan, where mokuhanga is an essential part of cultural history.

 Artist residents will experience mountain culture and traditional Japanese lifestyle with friendly local people, and will have an opportunity to share those experiences with other international artists.

 There are several residential programs at MI-LAB.
 For programs guidleline and application can be download from here.

 20 ㎡ private room (Japanese tatami room).
 Kitchen and bathroom will be shared with the other artists.

 Woodblocks, paper, water color ink and basic material (japanese carving knives, printing brushes and barens) will be provided as necessary for production during the program.
 Additional costs will be charged for extra materials.